nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 </table>
 *Source : Mapping of IO capabilities to key generation method[^7] (without OOB nor LE Legacy Pairing)*

-Assuming smartphones would advertise themselves either as *DisplayYesNo* or *KeyboardDisplay* (highlighted cells), the above matrix shows that we should prepare to connect using any association model.
+Assuming smartphones would advertise themselves either as *DisplayYesNo* or *KeyboardDisplay* (highlighted cells), the above matrix shows that we should prepare to connect using any association model of "Numeric Comparison", "Just works" or "Passkey entry".

 Additionally, this table emphasizes that **a device may enforce the *Just Works* model** simply by advertising itself as *NoInputNoOutput*.
-Although this makes it easier for the Industry to build devices with limited or no interface, this is also a leverage for pirates to force our system into a lower security.
+Although this makes it easier for the Industry to build devices with limited or no interface, this is also a leverage for pirates ☠ to force our system into a lower security.

-We have the possibility to deny any pairing with the *Just Works* workflow, but this may prevent some genuine devices to connect : we should rather enforce a validation step.
+We have the possibility to deny any pairing in the *Just Works* workflow, but this may prevent some genuine devices to connect : we should rather enforce a validation step.
 The main difference between "Just Works + validation" and other workflows would be the use of a custom authentication mechanism instead of a six-digit number verification.

 ### Putting it altogether with BlueZ